16 Best National & State Parks in Idaho

 Intrepid explorers can climb and traverse these tall sand dunes at Bruneau.
 Hikers should avoid hiking midday during the summer, however, as the sand can reach unbearable temperatures.
 Smaller sand dunes are also abundant in the area and are especially popular with kids to climb and sled down.
 Sandboards are available to rent at the Visitor Center.

 The Bruneau Dunes Observatory highlights the incredibly dark sky that descends upon the state park at night.
 The observatory is open to the public on Friday and Saturday nights between March and November.

-Bruneau Dunes has several camping opportunities available.
+Bruneau Dunes has two large campgrounds to choose from.
 Eagle Cove and Broken Wheel Campgrounds at the park feature tent camping and RV spots with water and electricity.
 Bruneau Dunes also has an equestrian campground.